leyete/pmm/README.md

 If this project reaches and interests someone, please feel free to tell me your thoughts, any feedback is very welcome.

+## Disclaimer

+PMM is currently heavily unstable as it is still in a very early developement stage.
+Some functionality might not work propertly or at all.
+Use it with caution and at your own risk.